 »Nomad Secret Backend

-The Nomad secret backend for Vault generates Nomad API tokens dynamically based on pre-existing Nomad ACL policies.
+The Nomad secret backend for Vault generates Nomad ACL tokens dynamically based on pre-existing Nomad ACL policies.

 This page will show a quick start for this backend.
 For detailed documentation